apache/sedona/docs/community/develop.md

 #### Run all unit tests

 In a terminal, go to the Sedona root folder.
 Run `mvn clean install`.
 All tests will take more than 15 minutes.
 To only build the project jars, run `mvn clean install -DskipTests`.
-!!!Note
-    `mvn clean install` will compile Sedona with Spark 3.0 and Scala 2.12.
-If you have a different version of Spark in $SPARK_HOME, make sure to specify that using -Dspark command line arg.
-    For example, to compile sedona with Spark 3.4 and Scala 2.12, use: `mvn clean install -Dspark=3.4 -Dscala=2.12`

 More details can be found on [Compile Sedona](../../setup/compile/)